 Come celebrate the Bright Star of Bethlehem this Christmas Eve!

 Join us for Christmas Eve Services at St. Luke Lutheran Church

-5pm Family-Friendly Service
+5pm Family-Friendly Service based around the nativity

 8pm Service of Lessons and Carols